yswc8/yswc8.github.io/_posts/2023-12-21-CMU course review.md

 76101 Intepretation and Arguments

-67250 The information systems milieux / 02250 Introduction to computational biology
+67250 The information systems milieux

 ### Fall 2023